MickyHCorbett/MorfLess/syntax/command-pagination.md

 ## Keywords

-There are 2 keywords for QUOTE:
+There are 2 keywords for PAGINATION:

 - next - the name of the next page you wish to link to (not the url)
 - prev - the name of the previous page you wish to link to (not the url)